wazuh/wazuh/src/shared_modules/content_manager/README.md

 ### Use case: Download offsets from CTI API

 One of the most important capabilities of the Content Manager is to download content deltas (called _offsets_) from a _Cyber Threat Intelligence_ (CTI) API.
-The module will try to download all available offsets, until it reaches the last one available, and it can also keep track of the last downloaded offset in order to avoid redundant downloads.
+The module will try to download all available offsets until it reaches the last one available, and it can also keep track of the last downloaded to avoid redundant downloads.

-All the downloadded content will be stored in the filesystem, making it available to other modules that may want to consume it.
+All the downloaded content will be stored in the filesystem, making it available to other modules that may want to consume it.

 ```json
 {